 The idea of producing Retail Health Checks (RHC) was first introduced in PPS6 as one of many tools to assist with the assessment of planning policies performance against defined core output indicators in the process of an Annual Monitoring Report.
-The indicators relevant to Town Centre performance and used in the RHC process were: the amount of completed retail, office and leisure development and the percentage of completed office, retail and leisure development in town centres.
+The indicators relevant to Town Centre performance and used in RHC process were: the amount of completed retail, office and leisure development and the percentage of completed office, retail and leisure development in town centres.
 Further, PPS6 also recommended that the network and hierarchy of centres (such as town/district/local centres), the need for further development and the vitality and viability of centres (at the local level) should be identified and monitored.
-The last requirement was the basis for the introduction of the RHC process into the evidence base for Local Planning Authorities.
-This was reiterated later in PPS4.
+The last requirement was the basis for the introduction of RHC process in the local planning authority's procedure.
+This was reiterated in the later PPS4.
 Here, the specific purpose of and requirement for the RHC was defined as: